taisei-project/taisei/doc/CONTROLLER.rst

 and `us <https://github.com/taisei-project/SDL_GameControllerDB>`__, so that other people can benefit from your work.

-Also note that we currently only handle input from analog axes and digital buttons.
-Hats, analog buttons, and anything more exotic will not work, unless remapped.
+Also note that we currently only handle input from analog axes and analog/digital buttons.
+Anything more exotic, such as hats, probably wont work out of the box.